| Rome and

 religion.
 This began an expansion through doctrinal groups toward the attempt to enforce

+one doctrine only.
 Rome is still the principal seat of Christianity:

 The Vatican is the State inside the city with today's believers exceeding 1 billion